AdhamHashish2003/hi/README.md

 ```

 A report will be generated in the `reports/` directory.
 If scraping is blocked, sample data will be used automatically.
+The pipeline also writes an `index.html` file with property links and images for quick browsing.